 The second part of the course aims to introduce you to reading and analyzing critically the primary literature in contemporary generative syntax.
 This part of the course investigates three topics like verb movement, the shell analysis of double objects and the use of Tree Adjoining Grammar as the formal notation of Universal Grammar.

 Course assignments in the first part of the course will consist of weekly homework exercises and a take home exam.
 You must hand in the assignments by email.
 Hard copy will not be accepted.
 The homework makes extensive use of the TREES program developed here at Penn for the teaching of syntax.
-Instructions and links for downloading both the Windows and the Mac versions of the program are available here.
+Here are the links for downloading both the Windows and the Mac versions of the program.
+Unzip the files and install them in the appropriate directory for your chosen operating system.
 If you want to use the program under Linux, you can do so in the WINE environment.

 The Trees program works by running grammar tools.
 For each exercise that uses the program, you will be asked to download a grammar tool, which should be placed in the same directory as the program.
 Grammar tools are loaded into the program with the "Choose Grammar" menu item under the program's "File" menu.
 The program is also useful for drawing trees to be pasted into word processing documents.
 Download the tree-drawing grammar tool here for that purpose.